Nick689/CustomPOS/Install.md

 #SETTINGS (In construction)
 - **MACRO SETTING:** Default password is empty, you must change it to secure the spreadsheet: Change the value of "pass" variable in "global" library
-- **MACRO SETTING:** Most of parameters are declared at the begining of "global" library, set correctly yours printers names, files location, GST, and more ...
+- **MACRO SETTING:** Most parameters are declared at the begining of "global" library, set correctly yours printers names, files location, GST, ...
 - **DATABASE SETTING:** Users and theirs rights must be defined in "utilisateur" table
 - **CALC SETTING:** Enable "Load User Setting with document" in Tools/Options/Saving/General/
 - **CALC SETTING:** Enable "Load Printer Setting with document" in Tools/Options/Saving/General/